ilhaammulia/ilhaammulia/README.md

 </div>

 # 💫 About Me:
-A professional programmer from Indonesia.
-Currently studying at Jenderal Achmad Yani Yogyakarta University.<br>Focusing on website development both Front-End or Back-End.
+Student at Jenderal Achmad Yani Yogyakarta University.
+Having an interest in web development, problem solving, and other related tech.
+I am good at any programming languages such as Python, JavaScript, PHP.
+Currently open for internship, freelance, and part-time job to gain more experience.

 ## 🌐 Socials: